kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 **After deduction of capital expenditures, we arrive at $23.6bn of free cash flow.** Let's now focus on only the most important items in the cash flow statement and see how Facebook used $23.6bn of free cash flow it generated in 2020:

-- **Facebook bought $6.4bn of equity investments.** Most of it ($5.8bn) was the purchase of **9.99% stake in Jio Platform Limited**.
+- **Facebook bought $6.4bn of equity investments.** Most of it ($5.8bn) was the purchase of a **9.99% stake in Jio Platform Limited**.
 This company brought fast and cheap internet to hundreds of millions of Indians and is currently the top mobile data provider in India.

     There are plans for cooperation between Facebook and Jio on e-commerce offers for Indian small businesses, but currently, not too many details about this cooperation were made publicly available.
 Facebook was no the only big tech investor in Jio, though.
 Google purchased a stake too.

 - **Facebook returned $6.3bn cashback to its investors through buying back their own stocks.** This is not a particularly big number and is just enough to offset $6.5bn of stock-based compensation that would otherwise have a diluting effect on current shareholders.
-- Apart from some other smaller items, the rest of the free cash flow was used to **increase Facebook cash pile to $62bn.**
+- Apart from some other smaller items, the rest of the free cash flow was used to **increase the Facebook cash pile to $62bn.**

 ## ⚖️ Breakdown and Analysis of Facebook’s Balance Sheet